fghaas/pyconit2023/markdown/talk.md

 ### Creativity: A Short and Cheerful Guide (book cover) <!-- .element class="hidden" -->

 <!-- Note -->
-John Cleese has written an excellent book on creativity.
+John Cleese has written an excellent book — not a rulebook! — on creativity.
 And in it he asserts that the ability to let your mind wander and thereby become open to developing new ideas is a key element of the creative process.
 He calls this mental play.

 And this is by no means limited to music or literature or the arts; he lists several examples of mental playfulness leading to groundbreaking